DidierLesesvre/scheduling-modules/README.md

 Scheduling MiniZinc model to assign students to various groups of various topics, and assigning each group to a timeslot

+- scheduling-modules.mzn is the MiniZinc model
+- data<n>.mzn are example data files

 # Purpose

 This MiniZinc model gives an optimal schedule with the following data: